Philip Falcone: 2012 securities fraud charge

-Under the terms of the deal, Falcone will have to pay a total of $11.5 million of his own money to settle the charges.
-He will disgorge a total of $6.5 million in illicit profits and pay $1.01 million in prejudgment interest and $4 million in civil penalties, and also accepted a five-year ban from the securities industry.
+Under the terms of the deal, Falcone paid a total of $11.5 million of his own money to settle the charges.
+He disgorged a total of $6.5 million in illicit profits and pay $1.01 million in prejudgment interest and $4 million in civil penalties, and also accepted a five-year ban from the securities industry.
 By comparison, the May deal required him to pay only $4 million out of his own pocket.
-Harbinger will pay $6.5 million in civil penalties.
+Harbinger paid $6.5 million in civil penalties.
 Falcone admitted to siphoning off $113.2 million of Harbinger assets to pay his personal state and federal taxes and pay customer redemptions to favored clients.
 He also admitted to manipulating the bond price of MAAX Holdings, a Canadian bathroom products manufacturer, by buying up all of the outstanding bonds and demanding that Goldman Sachs settle all outstanding MAAX transactions and deliver the bonds it owed.
 Falcone was well aware Goldman couldn't deliver the bonds because all of them were tied up by Harbinger.

 On July 4, 2014, the SEC Office of the Whistleblower rejected a claim made by an individual requesting a reward for assisting in the investigation.
 The SEC rejected the claim, asserting in the "Claimant did not provide information that led to the successful enforcement".